The night I turned 31 years of age I broke in my mother’s arms. It was January 31st, 1996.

 “We’re roughing it here, Angela.
 We’re building a house.
 I’d feel ashamed to bring you here now,” he said.

-“I just want to see you,” I said, bracing myself for his refusal.
+“I just want to see you,” I said.
+There was a long pause during which I braced myself for his refusal.

 “Céad míle fáilte,” he said at last.

 “What does that mean?”
 I asked him.